phetsims/calculus-grapher/doc/implementation-notes.md

 - Resetting all the points of the curve

-`DerivativeCurve` and `SecondDerivativeCurve` are `Curve` subtypes whose main responsibilities are to observe when the originalCurve changes by listening to the AXON/emitter on the originalCurve and differentiates it and update the `CurvePoint`s of the first and second derivative.
+`DerivativeCurve` and `SecondDerivativeCurve` are `Curve` subtypes whose main responsibilities are to observe when the PrimaryCurve changes by listening to the AXON/emitter on the PrimaryCurve and differentiates it and update the `CurvePoint`s of the first and second derivative.
 The derivatives are computed by considering the slope of the secant lines from both sides of every point.

 `IntegralCurve` is a `Curve` subtype for the curve that represents the integral of the `TransformedCurve`.
-The TransformedCurve is referenced as the originalCurve of the IntegralCurve.
-IntegralCurve's main responsibility is to observe when the originalCurve changes and integrate it and update the `CurvePoint`s of the Integral.
+The TransformedCurve is referenced as the PrimaryCurve of the IntegralCurve.
+IntegralCurve's main responsibility is to observe when the PrimaryCurve changes and integrate it and update the `CurvePoint`s of the Integral.
 The implementation of the integral uses a trapezoidal Riemann sum to approximate integrals.
 See https://en.wikipedia.org/wiki/Trapezoidal_rule for background.